Beilong-Tang/CS401_HW2/README.md

 automatically build the k8s apps when the repository configuration changes.
 I tested the application and confirmed that CICD is doing its job and the server is never offline.

+I will then give a detailed explanation and instruction for each part, following a discussion on the test cases.

 ## Part 1 Software Components

 ### Playlist Rules Generator